Skip to main content

 It is a legal requirement for your employer to give you, as an employee, a payslip each payday.
 How often you get a payslip will depend on how often you are paid.
 It is usually weekly or monthly.

 If you are a worker, you also have a legal right to an itemised payslip every pay day.
-You can read more about what it means to be a ‘worker’ on our page Employment status.
+You can read more about what it means to be a ‘worker’ on our page on employment rights.
 This right exists even if you don’t earn enough money for there to be any deductions made.

 The payslip can be a paper form or in electronic form, for example a PDF file.